Somebud0180/Up-Down-Top-down/Scripts/Character Movement/Controls (as is).md

     pointerContinue();
   } else if (gameState == 1) {
     if (level > 0 && level < levels.length - 2) {
-      // Check if current level is between the first and second to the last nextLevel();
+      // Check if current level is between the first and second to the last.
+Set as 2 in the original as the final 3 were considered special. nextLevel();
     } else {
       pingError = true;